This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 IF YOU’RE PARTICIPATING IN THE BLACK ECONOMIC BLACKOUT — I STAND WITH YOU

-Let me say this plainly, without hesitation:
+Let me say this plainly, with no hesitation:

-This is your agency.
+That is your agency.

 Your protest.